-The International Institute for Rights and Development –Geneva (IRD–Geneva), is a Swiss non-profit organization NGO established in June 2010 with the aim to enhance and support the post-2015 development agenda and human rights by linking human rights and development according to The Millennium Declaration, adopted by the General Assembly in the year 2000.
+The International Institute for Rights and Development in Geneva (IRDG), is a Swiss non-profit organisation and an NGO established in January 2014 with the aim to enhance and support the post-2015 development agenda and human rights by linking human rights and development according to The Millennium Declaration, adopted by the General Assembly in the year 2000.

 The United Nations General Assembly’s High-level Plenary Meeting on the Millennium Development Goal’s in 2010 (The MDG’s Summit) reaffirmed that common fundamental values, including freedom, equality, solidarity, tolerance, respect for all human rights, respect for nature and shared responsibility, are essential for achieving the MDG’s.